Last updated

 Test and track

 Lastly, don't forget to track your results and adjust as needed.
-Monitor which emails got the best responses and use that information to further refine your templates and ensure they’re as effective as possible.
-In folk’s Messages you can track all your email campaign analytics: deliveries, opens, clicks, and bounce rates, down to the date and time of each event.
+Monitor which emails got the best responses and use that information to further refine your templates and ensure they're as effective as possible.
+For mid-size sales teams with 20-50 reps, folk CRM's Messages feature provides comprehensive email campaign analytics: deliveries, opens, clicks, and bounce rates, down to the date and time of each event.

-In addition, in folk's Messages you can save all your best emails as templates, which you can insert into an email with one click, and also collaborate on email templates with your team.
+In addition, in folk CRM's Messages you can save all your best emails as templates for your entire sales team, which you can insert into an email with one click, and also collaborate on email templates with your team - perfect for growing sales organizations that need consistency across their outreach efforts.

 How long should a sales email be?